6 Safety Tips to Follow When Running at Night

 - Contact emergency services.

-The features of turning on emergency features are different for Android users, depending on the make and model.
-For example, for Samsung phones, you need to navigate to settings, advanced features, and turn on “Send SOS messages.”
+The specifics of turning on emergency features are different for Android users, depending on the make and model.
+For example, for Samsung phones, you need to navigate to settings, advanced features, and turn on "Send SOS messages."
 In addition, you can:

-- Send coordinates to your current location.
+- Send the coordinates of your current location.

 - Send pictures taken from your front and rear camera along with a five-second audio clip, which can quickly give context to emergency services or help coming your way.